-South Africa, in implementing the specific imposition of VAT on electronic services, sought not to make a distinction between B2B and business-to-consumer transactions, but then proceeded to grant certain concessions in relation to B2B transactions by manipulating the list of qualifying electronic services.
+South Africa, in implementing the specific imposition of VAT on electronic services, sought not to make a distinction between B2B and B2C transactions, but then proceeded to grant certain concessions in relation to B2B transactions by manipulating the list of qualifying electronic services.
 The provision of concessions for B2B transactions, by altering or manipulating the types of services which will qualify as electronically supplied services, may result in supplies made in terms of B2C transactions falling outside the scope of electronic service VAT provisions, which may therefore go untaxed.

-Therefore, if "concessions", as a point of issue, are deemed to be necessary in respect of B2B transactions, then this point should be addressed by making a distinction between B2B and business-to-consumer transactions.
-However, if a position is taken that a distinction should not be made, then "concessions" should not be granted whereby the definition of electronic services is manipulated.
+Therefore, if "concessions", as a point of issue, are deemed to be necessary in respect of B2B transactions, then this point should be addressed by making a distinction between B2B and B2C transactions.

-However, in terms of the above analysis and discussion, not allowing for a distinction is recommended as the preferable course of action, nor should "limited" concessions be granted by manipulating the list of qualifying electronic services.
-As such, the VAT provisions relating to electronic services, including the list of qualifying services, should be reconsidered and re-examined in accordance with this recommendation.
+However, in terms of the above analysis and discussion, allowing for a distinction is recommended as the preferable course of action.
+Furthermore the VAT provisions relating to electronic services, including the list of qualifying services, should be reconsidered and re-examined in accordance with this recommendation.